rudrapratapsingh432/IBM_dashboard_project/README.md

 # IBM_dashboard_project
-This is the Book Recommentation Chatbot Using IBM Watson Assistant
+This is the Book Recommentation Chatbot Using IBM Watson Assistant Project